Updated on 2025-07-22 GMT+08:00

 }

 • This example adds a storage backend for the file system whose ID is 630509b1-ded4-476e-8d06-dbbc3dc23900.
 The OBS bucket name is myBucket, the OBS bucket endpoint is obs.region.example.com, and the name of the interworking directory is sfsturboDirName.
-The type of the auto export policy is set to NEW, CHANGED, and DELETED.
+The data types of the auto export policy are set to NEW, CHANGED, and DELETED.

 POST HTTPS://{endpoint}/v1/{project_id}/sfs-turbo/shares/630509b1-ded4-476e-8d06-dbbc3dc23900/targets